 The organism of study greatly impacted the specific questions that researchers were able to investigate.
-Laboratory experiments for both the damselfish study and the cyanobacteria study lasted for about four years.
+Laboratory experiments for both the damselfish and the cyanobacteria studies lasted for about four years.
 However, in that time frame the researchers studying the damselfish were only able to model organismal response to climate change over three generations, while the cyanobacteria study in the same time frame was able to capture the population’s response to climate change over the course of over 570 generations.
 The life span of the organism in question greatly impacted the scope of the experiments in these two cases.
-Due to the longer life span of the damselfish Bernal et al. were only able to capture phenotypic response over the course of a few generations.
-Because their study was on a shorter evolutionary time scale, they looked more in-depth to the types evolutionary mechanisms behind these responses such as transgenerational acclimation, developmental acclimation, and acute responses and learn how these responses to environmental change compare to phenotypic response to step-wise temperature increases.
+Due to the longer life span of the damselfish, Bernal et al. were only able to capture phenotypic response over the course of a few generations.
+Because their study was on a shorter evolutionary time scale, they looked more in-depth to the types of evolutionary mechanisms behind these responses such as transgenerational acclimation, developmental acclimation, and acute responses and learn how these responses to environmental change compare to phenotypic response to step-wise temperature increases.
 Due to the longer evolutionary time scale of the cyanobacterial study, they were able to examine phenotypic and genotypic responses to climate change more generally.
-Instead of looking at different types of phenotypic responses, they were more interested in learning whether phenotypic plasticity persisted in the cyanobacteria over several hundred generations of selection.
-Like Walworth et al., Lohman, Stutz, and Bolnick were interested in phenotypic plasticity in fish selected for different habitats, however, because they were dealing with wild fish, they assumed the stickleback were already adapted to their ecosystem.
+Instead of looking at different types of phenotypic responses, they were interested in learning whether phenotypic plasticity persisted in the cyanobacteria over several hundred generations of selection.
+Like Walworth et al., Lohman, et al. were interested in phenotypic plasticity, however, because they were dealing with wild fish, they assumed the stickleback were already adapted to each habitat.
 This meant that the researchers did not have to raise several generations of fish to study differences in plasticity among the different ecotypes.

 The three studies above all used RNA-seq to examine phenotypic response to some sort of environmental change over three different timelines.
 The power of RNA-seq to study such vastly different research themes lies in its ability to be combined with other tools such as Gene Ontology, DNA sequencing, and metabolome profiling to better understand the complex network of mechanisms that result in the phenotypic output of an organism.
 These tools and the questions under study are limited by the nature of the organism of study.
 However, when combined, they can be used to answer a plethora of relevant questions relating to organismal and population responses to environmental change.